aiscend-research/smallholder-irrigation-dataset/src/modeling/README.md

 #### **Best Practices**

 - **Commit your code before running experiments.** This ensures you can always match results to the code that produced them.

-`custom_dataset.py`
-On a high level, a dataset class helps us to load in the data.
-My current dataset class takes in a .tif file and converts it to mask tensors.
-Since this is a barebones version the only band it takes is Band 2, with 0,1 indicating not irrigated or irrigated.
-The dataset desgined for multitemporalcropclassfication has the following additional functionality:
-* Band Selection
-* Metadata Handling
-* Preprocessing and Transformation
-  - Reshaping, normalization, transforms, NaN values
-* Label Adjustments
-* Sample Enrichment
-  - adding more details
-* Visualization

-`custom_datamodule.py`
-Class that helps to combine multiple dataset samples, and create train/val/test spilts.
-Inherits from PyTorch Lightening for more flexiblity.